Leopold J. Cimino

 He worked for two organizations in his attempts to find a career as rewarding as his army service.
 Despite his optimism with the jobs, his morals and values contributed to his unwavering to settle for anything less.
 While unemployed his dog passed away.
 That heartbreaking experience inspired him to write Misty’s Tale.

-He remains passionate about those individuals who serve in the military to protect our liberties.
+He remains passionate for individuals who serve in the military to protect our liberties.
 He states, “It is a privilege to serve and follow in the footsteps of those who have previously defended our freedom.”